hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_conducting_experimen_15a86695-41d3-4d75-bd54-f78d9b6a23be-0_1.content.md

 <!--font:Montserrat-->

-# AInauts: Exploring the Frontiers of AI in Space
+# AI in Space Exploration: AInauts

 Welcome to the world of AInauts, where humans and artificial intelligence work together to push the boundaries of space exploration.
 Our team of intrepid astronauts and their trusty AI companions are on a mission to conduct groundbreaking experiments in a zero-gravity laboratory.